Frankston Methodist, Carter

 ––––––––––––––––––––––––––––––––––––––––––––––––

-Rainbow House food and clothing distribution for March will be on its regular schedule inside the Family Life Center on the fourth Tuesday, March 28.
-Donations of food and/or money will be accepted to help offset food price increases and serve clients.
-(See above article)
+Rainbow House food and clothing distribution for April will be on its regular schedule inside the Family Life Center on the fourth Tuesday, Aug.
+22. Donations of food and/or money will be accepted to help offset food price increases and serve clients.
+(See above article) (More information HERE )

 ––––––––––––––––––––––––––––––––––––––––––––––––

-Have News of your church activities or a listing?
-Let us know so we can get out the word.
-Please contact us to update or otherwise publicize any information.
+listing?
+Let us know so we can get out the

 Email us